I’m not a professional chef. And I don’t really aspire to be one.

 I guess you could say that I like pretending to be one.
 Not because I feel that I could compete with the great culinary masters that inspire amateurs like me, but because I like what happens to me when I cook.
 It’s hard to explain it unless you’ve experienced this for yourself.
 After all, life experiences are so incredibly personal and unique that I doubt they could ever be truly explained.

-Cooking, for me, is not about assembling ingredients together or following a recipe.
+Cooking, for me, is more than just "assembling" ingredients together or following a recipe.
 It’s much deeper than that.
-It’s an opportunity to step out of the rush of day to day life; to slow down; to immerse myself under my own skin; and to go to a place that brings me incredible peace and fulfillment.
+It is an opportunity to step out of the rush of day to day life; to slow down; to immerse myself under my own skin; and to go to a place that brings me incredible peace and fulfillment.

-As I reflect on this epiphany-like moment, I realize that some of my fondest memories revolve around a meal.
+As I reflect on this "epiphany-like moment," I realize that some of my fondest memories revolve around a meal.
 I can easily recount dozens and dozens of those memorable moments in my life.
-I can tell you what I cooked; who I shared it with; what it tasted like; what it smelled like; and in many cases, what the table setting looked like.
+I can tell you what I cooked; who I shared the meal with; what it tasted like; what it smelled like; and in many cases, what the table setting looked like.
 I can picture the scenes in my mind, like an old 8mm movie: the laughs, smiles and conversations.
-I can also recall meals filled with loss and deep sorrow.

-It hit me that the entire cooking experience, from beginning to end, is like pressing the pause button on life’s remote.
+It hit me.
+It is the entire cooking experience that does it for me; from beginning to end.
+It is like pressing the pause button on life’s remote.
 And while life is on “pause,” I find that I live more fully – more awakened.
-Yes, a bit too metaphysical, I know, but… it’s an opportunity to stop the busyness.
-It’s more about ‘being’ than ‘doing.’
+Yes, a bit too metaphysical, I know, but… it truly is an opportunity to stop the busyness and let your creativity explode.

 And that’s the awakening I find myself in.